gallajagadeesh17/Movie-Recommendation-System/README.md

 ---

 ## 📌 Future Enhancements
-- Add movie posters and ratings
-- Deploy the project online
+- Add more movies to the dataset
+- Improve UI design
+- Integrate AI-based mood detection
-- Improve recommendation logic using ML
+- Automatic dataset updates using APIs

 ---